Last Updated on 06/27/2022 by Desmond

 Away From the Sunshine

 Yellow tea still retain many natural ingredients because it has only been low processing.
-A long time under sunshine may cause a photochemical reaction, makes the tea lost the flavor.
+A long time under sunshine may cause a photochemical reaction, making the tea lose its flavor.
 Please don’t use a glass container to store the loose leaf.

 Related Reading: Choose the best tea storage container for loose leaf tea.